 What is MRSA?

-Staphylococcus aureus ("staph") is a common type of bacteria (germ) that can be found on the skin and in the nose of healthy people.
-Between 25-30% of people have these bacteria but are not sick.
-Another 1% of people have MRSA.
-MRSA is a type of staph infection that is often found in hospitals or other healthcare settings.
-It is resistant to certain antibiotics.
-MRSA may cause infections in the skin, lung, and blood.
-A Community Acquired (CA)-MRSA infection is found in persons who have not been hospitalized but may have had a medical procedure such as surgery or dialysis within the past year.
+Staphylococcus aureus ("staph") is a common type of bacteria that can be found on the skin and in the nose of healthy people.
+Around 30% of people have staph bacteria but are not sick.
+Methicillin-resistant Staphylococcus aureus, or MRSA, is a less common type of staph infection that is resistant to certain antibiotics.
+MRSA may cause infections in the skin, lungs, and blood.
+Most MRSA infections occur in people who have been in a healthcare setting and are called healthcare-associated MRSA.
+Community-acquired MRSA infection is found in healthy people and is often spread through skin-to skin-contact.

 How is MRSA spread?

-Factors that have been associated with the spread of MRSA skin infections include: close skin-to-skin contact, openings in the skin such as cuts or abrasions, contaminated items and surfaces, crowded living conditions, poor hygiene and medical procedures or a stay in the hospital.
+Factors that have been associated with the spread of MRSA skin infections include: close skin-to-skin contact, openings in the skin such as cuts or abrasions, exposure to contaminated items and surfaces, crowded living conditions, poor hygiene, and medical procedures or a stay in the hospital.

 What do MRSA infections look like?

 Staph bacteria, including MRSA, can cause skin infections that may look like a pimple or boil that can be red, swollen, painful, or have pus or other drainage.
+A fever is also often a symptom of a MRSA infection.
 More serious infections may cause pneumonia, bloodstream infections, or surgical wound infections.

 How is MRSA treated?